katari/k2/README.md

 # K2, a spring based modular application framework.

-With K2 it is easy to write maintainable, production-grade, modular spring based application.
+With K2 it is easy to write maintainable, production-grade, modular spring based applications.
 You can write web apps, rest services or simple stand alone applications.

 In K2 there are two main concepts: application and module.
 An application